-Groundbreaking artist, DJ and producer Sophie Xeon, known as SOPHIE, has tragically died at the age of 34.
-It would only be an understatement to say that the Grammy-nominated musician changed the world of music forever – SOPHIE’s restless, boundary-pushing spirit and transcendent production contorted the pop landscape into thrilling and disorientating shapes, where no extreme was left unexplored.
+On January 30 2021, the groundbreaking artist, DJ and producer Sophie Xeon, known as SOPHIE, tragically died at the age of 34.
+It would be an understatement to say that the Grammy-nominated musician changed the world of music forever – SOPHIE’s restless, boundary-pushing spirit and transcendent production contorted the pop landscape into thrilling and disorientating shapes, where no extreme was left unexplored.

-We rounded up the most notable musicians who collaborated with SOPHIE – an artist who you can’t help but think, had so much more to give.
+As we receive her last gift to us – a posthumous album lovingly finished by her brother and a number of core collaborators – we’ve rounded up the most notable musicians who collaborated with SOPHIE, an artist who you can’t help but think, had so much more to give.

 Madonna